Skip to main content

 )

-This example demonstrates a typical workflow pattern: initial processing, data transformation, routing based on results, and terminal nodes for success and error handling.
+This example demonstrates a typical workflow pattern: concurrent analysis, routing based on results, and a terminal action node for the selected path.